-Occupational therapy prerequisite coursework must be successfully completed (grade of B - or better) before the beginning of Fieldwork Level II experiences.
+Occupational therapy prerequisite coursework must be successfully completed (grade of "C" or better) prior to the beginning of Fieldwork Level II experiences.

 Occupational therapy faculty members have the responsibility to review all students to determine readiness for Fieldwork Level I and Level II experiences and approve the student's placement.